During the PhD program the students carry out their experimental research work in the laboratory of one of the participating faculty

 Dr. Edina Harsay, associate professor at the university of San Diego, received a Fulbright-Fellowship for 2012.
 In the summer semester Ms. Harsay will teach as Fulbright-NAWI Graz Visiting Professor at the Technical University of Graz and University of Graz.
 Her expertise lies in Cell Biology: Insights From Yeast Genetics and Genomics

 During her stay Prof. Harsay will lecture in :

 Mol851 SS 2012: Special Chapters in Biochemistry

 GRADUATE SEMINAR (647.505)

 The purpose of this course is to enable PhD candidates to develop analytical, communication, and presentation skills and to engage effectively in scientific dialog.
 Doctoral candidates in the DK must present and discuss their PhD work to a larger audience once each year before writing up their thesis.
 During this two day event, each student will present and discuss their research in a half hour seminar.
-The grad semniar 2012 will take place at a Seminar hotel in Graz on May 21st-22nd.
+The grad semniar 2014 is planned fort he End of May, the exact dates will be announced.

 SUMMER SCHOOLS FOR COMPLEMENTARY SKILLS